 Brahmachraya can refer to removal of any addictive or unhealthy behaviour – misuse of sex, excessive shopping, gambling, poor eating, poor personal health habits, or any destructive behaviours.
 That being said, you don’t have to think of Brahmacharya as deprivation or lack.
 You can also see Brahmacharya as a beautiful, humble way of removing or limiting something to make room for all of the other Yamas.

-When we abstain from or use moderation with unhealthy thoughts and actions (Brahmacharya), we provide care (Ahimsa) to self and others, we allow for the space to look at the truth (Satya), we don’t rob ourselves of potential loving relationships that unhealthy behaviour can get in the way of (Asteya).
+When we abstain from or use moderation with unhealthy thoughts and actions (Brahmacharya), we provide care (Ahimsa) to self and others, we allow for the space to look at the truth (Satya), we don’t rob ourselves of potential loving relationships that unhealthy behavior can get in the way of (Asteya).
 We stop clinging to things we think will make us happy (Aparigraha).

 Who Invented Brahmacharya?
 A Brief History.